 Getting to Hakuba

 Now that you’ve got your itinerary all planned out, let’s talk about how to get to Hakuba!

 There are several means of transportation you can take to get here, such as the train, bus and taxi.
 Depending on various factors such as the amount of people in your party, the amount of luggage and your budget, you might prefer to take a direct taxi to Hakuba (available from any of the places listed below, for other places please inquire).
 For taxi reservations and inquiries, please click here.

-Narita & Haneda Airport
+From Narita & Haneda Airport to Hakuba

 Nothing beats direct transport between the airport you arrive at and your desired destination.
 Especially if you’re carrying a lot of luggage or large ski equipment.
 During the winter season, ALPICO operates special Hakuba-bound buses from both Narita and Haneda Airport.
 The bus features wide 3-row high-quality sofa seats that help you relax during your journey and also has free Wi-Fi so you’ll stay connected.
 Easy, affordable and hassle-free – the best way to get to Hakuba.

 If you’re coming from the Tokyo area, there is a direct bus you can take from Shinjuku Station.
 You can also take the Shinkansen from Tokyo to Nagano.
 However, while the trip is a bit faster, you will have to transfer at Nagano Station to get to Hakuba.

 Bus from Shinjuku to Hakuba >

 In case you’re flying in from Kansai Airport, you can take the direct bus from either Osaka or Kyoto.
 As the Kansai area is quite a bit away from Hakuba, the bus travels at night, which means that you won’t lose a day travelling.
 During the trip you can get some sleep and when you wake up you can enjoy Hakuba to your heart’s content.